Azure/WALinuxAgent/README.md

 ## Installation

-Installation via your distribution's package repository is preferred.
+Installation via your distribution's package repository is the **supported** method.
+Make sure `AutoUpdate.Enabled=Y` in `/etc/waagent.conf` to allow the Azure Linux Agent to automatically update which is its default settings.

 You can also customize your own RPM or DEB packages using the configuration samples provided (see deb and rpm sections below).